It’s been a real struggle to get my 8-year-old excited about reading and writing in Spanish.

 One day we were working on his Spanish grammar lessons.
-He starts with the whining, and complaining, “Why do I have to learn Spanish?”
+He starts by whining, and complaining, “Why do I have to learn Spanish?”

 Then it was he, who was shocked and quickly said, “¡No, Mamá!
 Yo no dije eso.”
 (Yeah he responded in Spanish.
 Go figure!)